googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

       # Value can be an absolute number (ex: 5) or a percentage of the Counter available capacity (ex: 5%).
       # An absolute number is calculated from percentage by rounding up.
 Must be bigger than 0.
 Required field.
       bufferSize: 5
-      # MinCapacity is the minimum aggregate Counter total capacity across the fleet.
+      # MinCapacity is the minimum aggregate Counter total capacity across the fleet, defaulting to 1000.
       # If BufferSize is specified as a percentage, MinCapacity is required and cannot be 0.
       # If non zero, MinCapacity must be smaller than MaxCapacity and must be greater than or equal to BufferSize.
 minCapacity: 10
-      # MaxCapacity is the maximum aggregate Counter total capacity across the fleet.
+      # MaxCapacity is the maximum aggregate Counter total capacity across the fleet, defaulting to 1000.
       # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
+      # Setting MaxCapacity to max(int64) may result in issues.
 Required field.
       maxCapacity: 100
 ```